AppDaemon/appdaemon/docs/APPGUIDE.rst

 lifecycle of the App begins.
 It will be instantiated as an object by AppDaemon, and immediately, it will have a call made to its ``initialize()`` function - this function must appear as part of every
-app:
+App:

 .. code:: python

       def initialize(self):

-The initialize function allows the app to register any callbacks it might need for responding to state changes, and also any setup activities.
+The initialize function allows the App to register any callbacks it might need for responding to state changes, and also any setup activities.
 When the ``initialize()`` function returns, the App will be dormant until any of its callbacks are activated.